GluuFederation/docs-ce-prod/3.1.3/source/user-management/scim2.md

 Former SCIM-Client versions used to deal with `BaseClientResponse<T>` objects and it was not possible to read the entity as an instance of a class other than `T` (usually `T` being User or Group) because the response was already fully consumed.
 This usually led to errors like "Stream closed".
 Newer client allows you to read the response as many times as you need without restriction of type parameter `T` as the underlying response stream is buffered by default.

-## Additional features of SCIM service
+## Additional Features of SCIM Service

-### Fido devices
+### FIDO Devices

 SCIM standard is concerned with two types of resources, namely, Users and Groups.
 However, according to spec, the service can be extended to add new resource types.
-Particularly, Gluu Server implementation of SCIM contains a resource type called "Fido device".
+Particularly, Gluu Server implementation of SCIM contains a resource type called "FIDO device".

-A fido device represents a user credential stored in the Gluu Server LDAP that is compliant with the [FIDO](https://fidoalliance.org) standards.
+A FIDO device represents a user credential stored in the Gluu Server LDAP that is compliant with the [FIDO](https://fidoalliance.org) standards.
 These devices are used as a second factor in a setting of strong authentication.
-Examples of fido devices are [u2f security keys](../authn-guide/U2F/) and [Super Gluu devices](../authn-guide/supergluu/).
+Examples of FIDO devices are [u2f security keys](../authn-guide/U2F/) and [Super Gluu devices](../authn-guide/supergluu/).

 Having FIDO devices as one of resource types allow application developers querying, updating and deleting already existing (added) devices.
 Addition of devices do not take place